Creating a more sustainable model for oapi-codegen

 As I'm sure a lot of you may relate to, there never feels like enough hours in the day.

-Since my first PR to oapi-codegen in May 2022, ahead of me officially starting to get involved in maintaining the library in July, I've thoroughly enjoyed working with the project and the community, learning how different folks are using it and working to better the project for everyone.
+in May 2022, ahead of me officially starting to get involved in maintaining the library in July, I've thoroughly enjoyed working with the project and the community, learning how different folks are using it and working to better the project for everyone.

-I've been involved with, and a strong proponent of, OpenAPI for years now, and as I joined the Go ecosystem a couple of years ago, have loved working with oapi-codegen.
+I've been involved with, and a strong proponent of, OpenAPI for years now, and as I joined the Go ecosystem a couple of years ago, have loved working with oapi-codegen

 I'm ever grateful to Marcin for starting the project, and continuing to maintain it over the years, and I'm really glad I was able to get involved and help out.
 If you'd like to read a bit more about the history of the project, we've detailed it more in this post.

-I love being able to contribute to, and maintain, Open Source projects - of which I maintain a few πŸ˜… - but this is always a trade-off against other priorities in my life, which sometimes means Open Source doesn't win.
+I love being able to contribute to, and maintain, Open Source projects - of which I maintain a few π - but this is always a trade-off against other priorities in my life, which sometimes means Open Source doesn't win.
 You may remember that there was six months between the v1.12.4 and v1.13.0 releases, in which both Marcin and I were super busy life-wise.

 Trying to balance an Open Source project - especially one as widely used as ours - is a difficult one, where I've been personally juggling a full-time, a puppy (who's now ~2.5 years old), going through a difficult redundancies period at a previous company, a new job and the associated ramp up of work towards that, not least to mention my personal blog and Open Source endeavours (in particular dependency-management-data), to name a few things!